Deadpool and Wolverine star says the film made them feel ‘so bad’

 Emma Corrin has opened up about the Deadpool & Wolverine moment that made them feel “so bad”.

-Corrin appears in the blockbuster film as the villainous Cassandra Nova alongside Ryan Reynolds, Hugh Jackman and a bunch of other stars who make surprise cameo appearances – not including a disappointed Josh Brolin, who appeared in Deadpool 2.
+Corrin appears in the blockbuster film as the villainous Cassandra Nova alongside Ryan Reynolds, Hugh Jackman and a bunch of other stars who make surprise cameo appearances.
+The film received middling reviews from critics, but has been largely embraced by Marvel fans – despite the film facing accusations of “terrible” CGI.

-While the actor, who played Princess Diana in The Crown, previously shared details about their character’s portrayal, they have now revealed there was one moment in the film that made them feel “so bad”.
+While the actor, who played Princess Diana in The Crown, previously shared details about their character’s portrayal, they have now explained why viewing the film with the general public led to a “terrible” feeling.

 *Spoiler alert – you have been warned*